initialed85/bootstrap_mk5/README.md

 This repo contains some tools and scripts to bootstrap a Cohda MK5 for 802.11p operation.

+## Context

+- Cohda MK5
+    - A V2X hardware platform developed by Cohda Wireless
+- 802.11p
+    - An 802.11a-based standard that provides fast peering by doing away with BSSes (everyone is always on 00:00:00:00:00:00)
+- eth0
+    - The wired interface on a Cohda MK5
+- wave-data
+    - The wireless interface on a Cohda MK5

 ## Goal

 The code in this repo seeks to set up a Cohda MK5 in 802.11p mode, operating as part of a /24 network (on the wireless side) and tying in a /24 network (on the wired side).